akka/akka/akka-docs/src/main/paradox/actors.md

 its supervisor).
 This procedure ensures that actor system sub-trees terminate in an orderly fashion, propagating the stop command to the leaves and collecting their confirmation back to the stopped supervisor.
-If one of the actors do not respond (i.e. processing a message for extended periods and therefore not receiving the stop command), this whole process will be stuck.
+If one of the actors do not respond (i.e. processing a message for extended periods of time and therefore not receiving the stop command), this whole process will be stuck.